treeverse/lakeFS/design/metadata_kv/index.md

 It is important to understand that the current pessimistic approach locks the branch for the entire duration of the commit.
 This takes time proportional to the amount of changes to be committted and is unbounded.
 All writes to a branch are blocked for that period of time.

-With the optimistic version, writes are retried for a bounded period of time: the time between committer's initial branch read, and the first SetIf() that replaces the `staging_token`.
+With the optimistic version, readers and writers end up retrying in during exactly 2 "constant time" operations during a commit: during the initial update with a new `staging_token`, and again when clearing `sealed_tokens`.
-In practice this should take milliseconds.
-All writes that start after the initial `SetIf()` are safe to continue regardless of the state of the committer, as they'll write to the new `staging_token`.
+The duration of these operations is of course, not constant - it is (well, should be) very short, and not proportional to the size of the commit in any way.
 ### Open Questions

 1. Complexity cost - How complex is the system after implementing this?
 What would a real API look like?
 Serialization?